embejer/samples/data_structures/Readme.md

 ## This will be the container for all Data Structures in Python

-**Everything in this folder will be code I did myself for learning**
+**Everything in this folder are codes I did myself for learning purposes**

 Please do not hesitate to advice me for better coding approach.